sighupio/fury-getting-started/fury-on-eks/README.md

 - name: dr/eks-velero
 ```

-And download the new vendor:
+Download the new modules in the vendor folders with `furyctl`:

 ```bash
 cd /demo/